eyedea-io/eyedea-team/README.md

 ## How do we work?

 We are different from a traditional software house - we don't like to burn your time and money.
 Our main goal for each project we're working on is to deliver the best possible value and experience for both: you, and the end-user.
+We are starting with problem validation, ending up on reaching product-market fit.

 Working with us means that you will deal with the following principles.